 Why study at Deakin?

-Deakin's Master of Business (Sport Management) still remains Australia's best sport management program.
-We're currently ranked 7th in the world by Sport Business International*, and we're the only Australian program to make the top 25.
-There's more good news for our graduates with a top 2 ranking for graduate salaries since 2012.
+Deakin's Master of Business (Sport Management) remains Australia's best sport management program.
+We're currently ranked 3rd in the world by Sport Business International*, and we're the only Australian program in the top 25.
+There's more good news for our sport management graduates who receive the highest graduate salaries in the world.*

-* Source: Sport Business International's Postgraduate Sports Course Guide, 2013.
+* Source: Sport Business International 2014 Postgraduate Sports Course Rankings.

 An Elite Athlete Friendly University